DuqueDeTuring/books2explore/readme.md

 - Algorithms and Theory of Computation Handbook (Chapman & Hall/CRC Applied Algorithms and Data Structures series) by Mikhail J. Atallah
 - Algorithms in C, Parts 1-5 (Bundle): Fundamentals, Data Structures, Sorting, Searching, and Graph Algorithms by Robert Sedgewick
 - Algorithms on Strings, Trees, and Sequences: Computer Science and Computational Biology by Dan Gusfield
+- Algorithms to Live By.
+By Brian Christian & Tom Griffiths
 - Algorithms to Live By: The Computer Science of Human Decisions, Brian Christian
 - Algorithms Unlocked (MIT Press), Thomas H. Cormen
 - Algorithms, Fourth Edition: Book and 24-Part Lecture Series by Robert Sedgewick
+- All Systems Red: The Murderbot Diaries.
+By Martha Wells
 - All the Light We Cannot See: A Novel by Anthony Doerr
 - All the Mathematics You Missed: But Need to Know for Graduate School
 - Alone Together: Why We Expect More from Technology and Less from Each Other by Sherry Turkle
 - Always Day One: How the Tech Titans Plan to Stay on Top Forever by Alex Kantrowitz
-- An Infamous Past: E.M.
-Cioran and the Rise of Fascism in Romania, Marta Petreu
-- Ancient Egypt: Anatomy of a Civilization.
-By Barry J. Kemp
-- And: Phenomenology of the End (Semiotext(e) / Foreign Agents) (9781584351702): Franco "Bifo" Berardi: Books s(recomendado en podcast “Philosophy of our times”, episodio E104, 20180724)
-- Revolutionary Science: Transformation and Turmoil in the Age of the Guillotine (9781681773094): Steve Jones: Books (Referencia en “the order of time”)
-- The Man Without Qualities Vol. 1: A Sort of Introduction and Pseudo Reality Prevails (9780679767879): Robert Musil, Sophie Wilkins, Burton Pike: Books (Referencia en artículo del semanario universidad: https://semanariouniversidad.com/suplementos/la-ficcion-contemporanea-esta-sobrevalorada/)
-- The One Device: The Secret History of the iPhone (9780316546164): Brian Merchant: Books
+- Amazing Maurice and His Educated Rodents (Discworld Book 28), The.
+By Terry Pratchett
+- Amber Spyglass: His Dark Materials, The.
+By Philip Pullman
 - American Babylon: Christianity and Democracy Before and After Trump (Routledge Focus on Religion) , by Philip Gorski
 - American Fascists: The Christian Right and the War on America by Chris Hedges
+- American Gods: The Tenth Anniversary Edition.
+By Neil Gaiman
 - American Photojournalism Comes of Age	American Photojournalism Comes of Age by Michael L. Carlebach
 - American Power and the New Mandarins: Historical and Political Essays by Noam Chomsky
+- American Prometheus.
+By Kai Bird & Martin J. Sherwin
 - Amusing Ourselves to Death: Public Discourse in the Age of Show Business, Neil Postman
 - An Enquiry concerning Human Understanding (Oxford World's Classics) by David Hume
+- An Infamous Past: E.M.
+Cioran and the Rise of Fascism in Romania, Marta Petreu
 - An Inner Silence: The Portraits of Henri Cartier-Bresson by Agnès Sire, Jean-Luc Nancy
 - An Introduction to Broadband Networks: LANs, MANs, ATM, B-ISDN, and Optical Networks for Integrated Multimedia Telecommunications (Applications of Communications Theory) by Anthony S. Acampora
 - An Introduction to Database Systems (v.
 1) by C. J. Date
 - An Introduction to Functional Programming Through Lambda Calculus (Dover Books on Mathematics) by Greg Michaelson
+- Analysis of Knowledge, The.
+By The Stanford Encyclopedia of Philosophy
+- Anarchism; From Theory to Practice.
+By Daniel Guérin
+- Anarchy, State, and Utopia.
+By Robert Nozick
 - Anathem, Neal Stephenson
+- Anathem.
+By Neal Stephenson
 - Anatomica, Joanna Ebenstein (ref: interview with author in talk nerdy, episode 2021-02-01)
 - Anatomy for the Artist	Anatomy for the Artist by Sarah Simblet, John Davis
+- Ancient Egypt: Anatomy of a Civilization.
+By Barry J. Kemp
+- Ancillary Justice.
+By Ann Leckie
+- And: Phenomenology of the End (Semiotext(e) / Foreign Agents) (9781584351702): Franco "Bifo" Berardi: Books s(recomendado en podcast “Philosophy of our times”, episodio E104, 20180724)
 - Angels and Ages: Lincoln, Darwin, and the Birth of the Modern Age by Adam Gopnik
+- Animal Liberation: The Definitive Classic of the Animal Movement.
+By Peter Singer
 - Ansel Adams at 100	Ansel Adams at 100 by Ansel Adams, John Szarkowski
 - ANSI Common LISP	ANSI Common LISP by Paul Graham
 - Ansible for DevOps: Server and configuration management for humans	Ansible for DevOps: Server and configuration management for humans by Jeff Geerling
 - Anthropology of Religion, Magic, and Witchcraft	Anthropology of Religion, Magic, and Witchcraft by Rebecca L. Stein, Philip L. Stein
 - Antifragile: Things That Gain from Disorder (Incerto), Nassim Nicholas Taleb
+- Antifragile: Things That Gain From Disorder.
+By Nassim Nicholas Taleb
 - Antisocial Media
 - Antología poética: Edición actualizada (El libro de bolsillo - Literatura) (Spanish Edition) by Antonio Gamoneda
+- Apex: Nexus Trilogy Book 3 (Nexus Arc).
+By Ramez Naam
 - Aphorisms (The Schocken Kafka Library) by Franz Kafka
 - Apollo 13 by Jim Lovell
 - Apple Confidential 2.0: The Definitive History of the World's Most Colorful Company by Owen Linzmayer, Owen W. Linzmayer
+- Applied Software Project Management.
+By Andrew Stellman & Jennifer Greene
 - Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and the Unified Process (2nd Edition) by Craig Larman
 - Architectural Intelligence: How Designers and Architects Created the Digital Landscape (The MIT Press) by Molly Wright Steenson
 - Are Your Lights On?: How to Figure Out What the Problem Really Is	Are Your Lights On?: How to Figure Out What the Problem Really Is by Donald C. Gause, Gerald M. Weinberg